-The company is also enhancing the resources of the country in the form of taxes, duties and earning foreign exchange through export of sugar and laminated products of MDF board division.
-During the period under review your company has exported MDF laminated product, sugar and earned valuable foreign exchange for the country.
+The company is also enhancing the resources of the country in the form of taxes, duties and earning foreign exchange through export of sugar as and when allowed by the Government and laminated products of MDF board division.
+During the period under review your company has exported MDF laminated product and earned valuable foreign exchange for the country.

-RISK MANAGEMENT AND OPPORTUNITIES:
+RISK MANAGEMENT AND OPPORTUNITIES